RfidResearchGroup/proxmark3/doc/md/Use_of_Proxmark/4_Advanced-compilation-parameters.md

 * 256kb Arm chip devices: The compiled firmware image from this repo may/will be too large for your device.
 * PM3 Evo: it has a different led/button pin assignment.
 It tends to be messed up.
+* Proxmark Pro:  it has different fpga and unknown pin assignments.
+Will most certainly mess up

 ## PLATFORM_EXTRAS